APLMOOC/APLMOOC/docs/course/ch5/part4.md

 2 9 4
 ```

-To get the total list of replies for each user, we need to forget the day and week axes to be left with only user information.
-If we try to use the rank operator to enlist along the 2-cells of this array, we don't get what we want.
+To get the total list of replies for each user, we need to sum along the week and day axes.
+We can, of course, remove the labels and use bracket-axis operations to sum along these two axes, giving ``+/[1]`` for the week axis and ``+/[2]`` for the day axis.
+However, since the ``⍤`` rank operator is much more general than bracket axis notation, let's try to find a way to use it in this case!

+Notice that ``⍤2`` will not be immediately correct, since the day and week axes are not the last two axes of our array.

 ```apl
       (,⍤2)activity